My Quest For Traditional German Goulash Using the Slow Cooker 🇩🇪

 3 tablespoons tomato paste, 2 bay leaves, 1 tablespoon sweet paprika, 1 teaspoon marjoram, 1 teaspoon caraway seeds, 1 teaspoon salt, 1 teaspoon black pepper

-• Pour the red wine into the Crock Pot over the meat.
+• Pour the red wine over the meat.

 2 cups beef broth, 1 cup kosher garlic pickle juice

-• Place the lid on your slow cooker and cook on low for 6-8 hours or until the meat is tender and the veggies are cooked through.
+• Cover with the lid and cook on low for 6 to 8 hours, until the beef is tender and the vegetables are cooked through.

 Storage, Make-Ahead, and Freezing Instructions